AmaliaCaldare/web_development/README.md

 ### Web development class
-This repository contains different project for the web development class.
+This repository contains different projects for the web development class.